What are Cataracts?

 When vision becomes cloudy

 A cataract is a medical condition that affects most people sooner or later.
-It is the most common eye disorders and part of the normal aging process.
+It is the most common eye disease and part of the normal aging process.
 After the age of 50, it is quite probable that the human eye starts to develop some form of this ocular disease.
 The word cataract is derived from the Latin cataracta, meaning ‘waterfall’ and from the Ancient Greek καταρράκτης (katarrhaktēs), which means ‘down-rushing’.
 Like water rapidly rushing turns white, it may be a metaphorical term to describe the effect running time has on the whitening of a lens with advanced cataract progression.

 According to the latest assessment of the World Health Organization (WHO):